 If a student is 18 years of age or is an emancipated minor, the student may sign him- or herself out of school.
 Documentation regarding the reason for the absence will be required.

 During Lunch

-Students are not allowed to leave during lunch without a parent.
+Students are not allowed to leave during lunch without a parent physically checking them out.
+Phone calls will not be accepted.

 At Any Other Time during the School Day